lzt1008/mpw/README.md

-# mpw
+# tpw
-mpw is a lightweight macOS command-line tool for monitoring and displaying real-time power usage statistics
+tpw is a lightweight macOS command-line tool for monitoring and displaying real-time power usage statistics